Project introduction

 Rai River experienced its biggest flood on record, estimated as a 60-year event.
 Communities in Canvastown and Rai Valley were cut off from Marlborough and Nelson with both State Highway 6 and State Highway 63 closed for a period.
 Access in and out of the Marlborough Sounds was also adversely affected.

 Following the event, focus returned to emergency response to regain access to cut off communities.
-By mid-November 2022, over 600km of road have been returned to public access, with approximately 70km of road with restrictions in place.
-The focus is currently to improve access to Marlborough sounds while design is completed on priority sites.
-Much of the improved access works are concentrated along Kenepuru Road, of which a large section remains restricted to residents and emergency services only.
+By mid-November 2022, over 600km of road had been returned to public access, with the last section of closed road open in time for Christmas.
+There remains nearly 60km of road with restrictions in place.

 The Marlborough Roads Recovery Team is a joint venture between Waka Kotahi NZ Transport Agency, Marlborough District Council, Marlborough Roads, Fulton Hogan and HEB Construction.